gerrowadat/log.andvari.net/content/pages/bad-machinery.md

 The primary oncall person should be doing just oncall.
 If the pager is quiet for your service, then doing tickets or other interrupt-based work that can be abandoned fairly quickly should be part of their duties.
 When you’re oncall for a week, you write that week off, as far as project work is concerned.
 If a project is too important to be let slip by a week, then that person shouldn’t be oncall.
 Escalate. **_A person should never be expected to be oncall and also make progress on projects (or anything else with a high context switching cost)_**.

-Secondary duties depend on how onerous the secondary duties are now.
-If the function of the secondary is to find the primary if there’s a fallthrough, then maybe we can safely assume they can do project work.
+Secondary duties depend on how often the secondary is called upon now now.
+If the function of the secondary is to find the primary if an alert isn’t responded to by the primary oncaller, then maybe we can safely assume they can do project work.
 However, if there’s a separate ‘tickets’ person that’s not the secondary, consider merging.
 If the secondary is expected to actually help the primary when the pager gets spammy, they should do interrupt work, too.

 (Aside: **You never run out of interrupt work**.
 Your ticket count might be at zero, but there are always playbooks that need updating, configs that need cleanup, etc. Your future oncallers will thank you, and it means they’re less likely to interrupt you during your precious make time).